-Fall fashions from Hutzel's commentator for the show, are available for \$2.75 from of Ann Arbor will be featured at the Newcomer's Club Lunslated for Thursday, Oct.
-7 at Lofy's.
+Fall fashions from Hutzel's commentator for the show. of Ann Arbor will be featured Hospitality hour will begin at at the Newcomer's Club Lun- 11:30 a.m. with luncheon at cheon and Fashion Show 12:30, according to the social slated for Thursday, Oct.
+7 at